utkarsh-nigam/StackOverflow-Search-Engine/Readme.md

 ## Text Pre-Processing
 To prepare the dataset, we began by identifying and eliminating null values.
 Then, synonymous and duplicate posts were compiled and clustered to aggregate scores by appropriate votes.
 Column-wise pre-processing enabled tokenization that paved the way to remove stop-words from both the title and question, punctuation marks, tags from the header, paragraph, and code.
-The overall score matrices were then normalized and multi-label classification was converted into one hot encoded tag column to avoid biases in machine learning classification.

 ![Alt text](/assets/img/preprocessing1.png?raw=true "")